 Ofgem, otherwise known as the Office of Gas and Electricity Markets, is a government regulator for the electricity and gas markets in Great Britain.
 Certain energy comparison websites are Ofgem accredited – this means they've been vetted and found to comply with The Confidence Code – Ofgem's code of practice – to guarantee the quotes that are being given have been calculated in an unbiased manner.

-Our partners MoneySuperMarket and our energy comparison tool are Ofgem accredited.
+Our partners GoCompare and our energy comparison tool are Ofgem accredited.

 Energy comparison FAQ

 Still not sure how to make the switch?
-We have full info on switching energy suppliers, or here are the most frequently asked questions.
+Here are your most frequently asked questions answered.